oliver-chunlong/be-the-daily-olive/README.md

 ## 🔍 What Can You Expect?

-This backend API lets you:
+The Daily Olive backend API lets you:

 - Browse and filter articles by topic, date, or vote count
 - Get content based on your preferred topic